 The platform started as just another WordPress plugin in 2008.
 It was developed by a company called WooThemes.
 After a routine start, WooCommerce took off and experienced steady growth until 2015.
 In April that year, the platform reached 7 million downloads – which did not go unnoticed.

-Instantly, the guys behind WordPress recognized the potential and made WooCommerce part of their family in May 2015.
+Instantly, the guys behind WordPress recognized the potential and made the WooCommerce part of their family on May 2015.
 Since then, the plugin became a leader in ecommerce with nearly 70 million downloads (to date), powering 28% of all online stores.